 The district will verify that students have complied with legal requirements for health examinations and immunizations before enrolling a student in school.
-The district administers vision, hearing, and scoliosis screenings as required by law.
+The district administers health screenings as required by law.

 {Reference: Board Policy 5141.3 and Administrative Regulations 5141.3 (a-b) and 5141.3 .1}